Getting Senior Management Buy-In for Succession Planning

-Many leaders understand the importance of succession planning to the long-term success of their organization, but most companies do not have a solid succession plan.
-Consequently, it can be difficult to convince a senior management team to focus their time and resources toward succession planning.
-SIGMA’s Simple Succession Planning process is designed to help organizations identify and develop internal high potentials to replenish existing talent when it exits the organization.
+Many leaders understand the importance of succession planning, and yet few have a proper plan in place.
+Consequently, it can be difficult to convince senior management to invest their time and resources in succession planning efforts.
+SIGMA’s succession planning process is designed to help organizations identify and develop internal potential to replenish existing talent when it exits the organization.
 The following workbook will provide you with the information you need to get buy-in from your management team so that you can start building your own planning process.

-After completing this workbook you will be able to identify:
+After completing the workbook you will be able to identify:

 - why succession planning is important